 As when it comes to raw human emotion, and the way we should treat each other, the passing of decades does not change what ultimately makes us human and what makes us good people.

-The poem Desiderata, by Max Ehrmann, really resonates with us as it reminds us to be kind, respectful, accepting and honest.
+The Desiderata poem, by Max Ehrmann, really resonates with us as it reminds us to be kind, respectful, accepting and honest.
 It’s not a very long poem, but its simplicity only makes the words more striking.

-When you’re next going through a period of self-doubt or you having problems accepting someone or a situation, read this poem really embodies what life and our relationships with each other are all about.
+When you’re next going through a period of self-doubt or you having problems accepting someone or a situation, read the Desiderata poem.
+It placidly embodies what life and our relationships with each other are all about.

 Even if we all only practiced one or two lines from the poem, there would be a lot more love and tolerance in this world.